jim11662418/Atomic-Clock-NTP-Modification/README.md

 <p align="center">'Atomix' Atomic Clock Internals</p><br>
 <p align="center"><img src="/images/Atomic Clock 2.JPG"/>
 <p align="center">ESP8266 and Clock Controller</p><br>
+The ESP8266 has three connections to the clock controller PCB (see below).
+One output from the ESP8266 (the sketch uses D1) connects to the 'TCO' input of the clock controller.
+This output replaces the connection
 <p align="center"><img src="/images/Atomic Clock NTP Modification.png"/>
 <p align="center">Connections between ESP8266 and Clock Controller</p><br>